jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (b) does not include premises or a workplace established mainly for the purpose of enjoying entertainment
   - **business tool** means an item that is used by an employee in the performance of their work duties and in the absence of section CX 21 (Business tools) would give rise to an unclassified benefit
   - **business use** , for a motor vehicle and for a person, means travel undertaken by the vehicle wholly and exclusively in deriving the person’s income
-  - **calculation method** , for the calculation of FIF income or FIF loss, means any of the attributable FIF income method, the comparative value method, the deemed rate of return method, the fair dividend rate method, and the cost method
+  - **calculation method** , for the calculation of FIF income or FIF loss, means any of the attributable FIF income method, the comparative value method, the deemed rate of return method, the fair dividend rate method, the cost method, and the revenue account method
   - **calculation period** , for a multi-rate PIE, means a period in which the entity calculates an amount under section HM 47 (Calculation of tax liability or tax credit of multi-rate PIEs) that—
     (a) consists of 1 or more attribution periods:
     (b) for a calculation under the quarterly calculation option, is a quarter: